Part of the City of Lakes Loppet Winter Festival

 Bus: Please consider taking the bus (Metro Transit)!

-Ski or Walk: If you live near Cedar Lake, consider walking or skiing to the start!
+Ski or Walk: If you live near the start, consider walking or skiing to the start!
 If you skiing back home please cheer on and give right of way to the skiers still competing (and snowshoers and bikers on Sunday).

 Race Day Parking

-Point to Point participants should park in the Mortenson Parking Lot and take the shuttle bus to the start at Cedar Lake.
+Point to Point participants should park in the Mortenson Parking Lot and take the shuttle bus to the start.

-- After the race, there is no shuttle returning to Cedar Lake.
-Walk back to Mortenson or take the shuttle.
+• After the race, there is no shuttle returning to Cedar Lake.
+From the finish, walk back to Mortenson or take the Trailhead-Mortenson shuttle.

 Dropoffs and Pickups